ivanvit100/Rofi_Player/README.md

 ```sh
 bind = $mainMod, Y, exec, pkill -x rofi || $scrPath/player.sh --offset=25 # open player
 ```
-5. In the Rofi window that opens, select a playlist to play or select "Exit" to exit.
+5. In the Rofi window that opens, select a playlist to play.

+#### More functions
+1. `From YouTube` is allows you to enter a URL on playlist, which will be played and saved in json
+2. `Save YouTube` is allows you to enter a URL on playlist, which will be played and downloaded as mp3
+3. `Delete` is running menu to delete playlist
+4. `Exit` is kill player